gopinad123/myrepo/README.md

-# myrepo dev branch creation
+# myrepo dev branch creation and auto job trigger in jenkin